Oklahoma Nursing Programs and Degrees Guide

 Oklahoma Baptist University’s Bachelor of Science in Nursing (BSN) program prepares graduates to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The four-year, 128 credit program consists of both general college coursework and nursing curriculum that focuses on development and nutrition, pharmacology, care of family, and nursing research.
-Nursing majors will also complete practicums that provide real world experience in settings involving complex care, management, long-term health care, and community care.
+Nursing majors will also complete practicums that provide real-world experience in settings involving complex care, management, long-term health care, and community care.
 The nursing department provides students with a suggested course of study, including in which semester to take specific courses.

-Master’s in Nursing Programs in Oklahoma
+Master’s in Nursing Programs

 University of Central Oklahoma

 The University of Central Oklahoma’s Master of Science in Nursing (MSN) program is only one of three such programs in the state.
 Graduate students can choose between two tracks: the educator track and the specialty track.
 The 34 credit graduate program permits both part-time and full-time study and consists of core nursing courses (22 credits) and track-specific coursework (12 credits).
-Core coursework covers pathophysiology, pharmacology, research and evidenced-based practice, health care assessment, health care informatics, and teaching, learning, and nursing theories.
+Core coursework covers pathophysiology, pharmacology, research and evidenced-based practice, health care assessment, healthcare informatics, and teaching, learning, and nursing theories.
 A 100-hour clinical practicum is required.
 A three-credit thesis or graduate project is also mandatory.

 Oklahoma City University